Pope Francis is on a three-day trip in Cuba

 Earlier on Sunday, Pope Francis met briefly with former Cuban President Fidel Castro, then held a longer meeting with his brother, current President Raul Castro.

 On Tuesday, Francis will fly to Washington, the first stop on his three-city trip to the United States.
-In a prominent sign of the disagreements among American Catholics, Rep. Paul Gosar, a Republican -- and Catholic -- from Arizona, said he plans to boycott the Pope's speech
+In a prominent sign of the disagreements among American Catholics, Rep. Paul Gosar, a Republican – and Catholic – from Arizona, said he plans to boycott the Pope’s speech to Congress.

 “When the Pope chooses to act and talk like a leftist politician,” Gosar said, “then he can expect to be treated like one.”